Open Educational Resources (OER)

 This guide introduces OER and provides information and resources that may help readers:

-- Learn about OER and related outcomes and opportunities, including course materials cost savings for students, and new pedagogical possibilities for instructors.
+- Learn more about OER and related outcomes and opportunities

-- Identify and consider OER for use in academic course instruction.
+- Find and consider OER for use in academic course instruction.

 - Share and learn about OER adoptions by CSU faculty and instructors.